VerTiGoEtrex/spideTor/README.md

 - Run the DFS search with SHA1 on a GPU if available (I'd probably need to write this as an extension in C++)
 - Automated unit testing
 - Better combination calculation function (I think this would be better modeled as a graph coloring problem)
+- Partial structure creation when we can't match a file

 I fix things as I need to.
 At some point, I might have enough files where Python becomes too slow.
 Until then though, spideTor will remain a strictly Python-only project.